Why Most NinjaTrader Traders Lose Money in Neutral Markets | Global Market Raiders

 Context Comes Before Strategy

-Neutral conditions are not a failure state.
-They are information.
-They communicate one thing clearly: not now.
+Professional traders begin with context.
+Neutral conditions communicate one thing clearly: not now.

 Final Thought

-Most trading losses do not come from bad decisions.
-They come from making decisions when no decision should be made.
-Learning to identify and respect market context is not optional for long-term consistency.
+Most losses come from making decisions when no decision should be made.
+Context is not optional.
 It is foundational.

 About the Author